Enjoy the flavors of an old-fashioned bacon and egg breakfast baked into this delicious casserole.

 Bake for 50 to 60 minutes.

-Variation: Sprinkle 2 cups of shredded sharp Cheddar evenly over the top of the casserole after it has baked 30 minutes.
+Variation: Sprinkle 2 cups of shredded sharp cheddar evenly over the top of the casserole after it has baked 30 minutes.
 Continue cooking until the cheese bubbles, about 20 to 30 minutes.

 Serves 12